nicolo-tellini/T2TyDNA/README.md

 If you encounter problems, please open an issue and include the full contents of the logs directory.

-### Artifact Detection
+### Artefact Detection

-Manual curation is necessary if the alignmewnt shows the following patterns:
+Manual curation is necessary if the alignment shows the following patterns:

 1. Local accumulation of unexpected SNPs
 2. Abrupt coverage drops